-The bill amends Alaska Statute 39.52 by adding a new section, Sec.
+The bill amends Alaska Statute AS 39.52 by adding a new section, Sec.
 39.52.165, which stipulates that the Department of Law, including the attorney general, is prohibited from representing or advising the governor, lieutenant governor, or any other public officer or former public officer in cases where they are the subject of an ethics complaint.
-This change aims to ensure that public officers facing ethics complaints receive independent legal representation rather than relying on state resources that may present a conflict of interest.
+This change aims to ensure that public officers facing ethics complaints do not receive legal representation from state officials, thereby promoting accountability and integrity within public office.

 Statutes affected: